Lara B, chief of permanence with the national crisis centre (FPS Interior):

 To be able to act efficiently in times of crisis, emergency response plans are indispensable.
 Such plans include procedures to control the situation and to guarantee the population’s safety.

 As the North Sea is one of the busiest seas worldwide, it has a specific emergency response plan.
-The North Sea Contingency Plan is activated in case of a large-scale incident at sea.
+The General Contingency and Intervention Plan for the North Sea is activated in case of a large-scale incident at sea.

 The centre’s general director is also the federal chairman of the Coast Guard and is involved with drawing up the International Ship & Port Facilities Security Code (ISPS) and the Ports Directive.